-IRIDAS has released SpeedGrade, a new approach to color correction that allows real time primary and secondary correction of 2K frame sequences at any point in postproduction -- or even on-set.
+Iridas, a German provider of digital intermediate solutions for the film, broadcast and digital content creation industries, has announced SpeedGrade, a new approach to color correction that allows real time primary and secondary correction of 2K frame sequences at any point in post production — or even on the set.

-Users can now get an accurate impression of the finished film, long before the completed work is rendered out.
+The technology allows everyone involved in a motion picture project to get an accurate impression of the finished film, long before the completed work is rendered.